-Prior to the adoption of SFAS 123R, we accounted for our stock-based compensation plans under the intrinsic value method described in Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees," ("APB 25") and related Interpretations as permitted by Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation." ("SFAS 123"), as amended by Financial Accounting Standards No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure" ("SFAS 148").
-In general, as the exercise price of the options granted under our plans was equal to the market price of the underlying common stock on the grant date, no stock-based employee compensation cost was recognized.
-As required by SFAS 148 prior to the adoption of SFAS 123R, we provided pro forma net income (loss) and pro forma net income (loss) per common share disclosures for stock-based awards, as if SFAS 123 had been applied.
+Prior to the adoption of Financial Accounting Standards No. 123 (revised 2004), "Stock-Based Payment" ("SFAS 123R") on January, 1, 2006, we accounted for our share-based compensation plans under the intrinsic value method described in Accounting Principles Board Opinion No. 25, "Accounting for Stock Issued to Employees," ("APB 25") and related Interpretations as permitted by Financial Accounting Standards No. 123, "Accounting for Stock-Based Compensation" ("SFAS 123"), as amended by Financial Accounting Standards No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure" ("SFAS 148").
+In general, as the exercise price of the options granted under our plans was equal to the market price of the underlying common shares on the grant date, no share-based employee compensation cost was recognized.
+As required by SFAS 148 prior to the adoption of SFAS 123R, we provided pro forma net income (loss) and pro forma net income (loss) per common share disclosures for share-based awards, as if SFAS 123 had been applied.